Nikon D3400 vs Sony RX100

 It is notable that the D3400 has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D3400 and the RX100 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the RX100 have been discontinued, but can regularly be found used on ebay.
 The RX100 was replaced by the Sony RX100 II, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D3400 and RX100 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony RX100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3400 and the Sony RX100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.